 What lies beyond the 21st century?

-After what can be called an interesting history, hemp appears to be on the verge of making a comeback in human lives even more extensively than before.
+After what we can call an interesting history, hemp appears to be on the verge of making a comeback in human lives even more extensively than before.
 Throughout the times, hemp has had more than 25,000 diverse uses.
 These range from paints, printing inks, paper, banknotes, food, textile, canvas to building and insulation material.